MissAllSunday/Breeze/README.md

 ###### What is Breeze:

-Breeze is powerful social mod for your SMF forum, it allows your users to turn their profile pages into a dynamic wall where they can publish new status and comment on other user's status.
+Breeze is a social mod for your users.
+It enables a dynamic wall where they can post status and comments.
+Comes with the following features:

 ###### Requirements: